oenb/ecs/readme_EN.md

 ### Additional Functions in configuration table:
 Option ZIP: Compress files before sending to server.
 Option SERVER_ENCRYPT: Tell the object storage system zu encrypt the file.
 Option CLIENT_ENCRYPT: Encryption on the client (SAP). !!!
-This option isn't ready yet. !!!
+This option is currently not provided !!!

 ### Installation